Distributed Out-of-Memory NMF on CPU/GPU Architectures: Background and related work

-Table \ref{tab:gpu-nmfs} illustrates the comparison against the existing parallel NMF implementations.
+Table~\ref{tab:gpu-nmfs} illustrates the comparison against the existing parallel NMF implementations.
 Further, support for factorization of sparse datasets equally adds value for our new \emph{pyDNMF-GPU} framework.
-Since many of the extra-large datasets, such as, the text corpora, knowledge graph embeddings (and, in general, most of the relational datasets), cyber network activity datasets, and many others, are highly sparse, having sparse decomposition support dramatically reduces the memory and computational requirements which otherwise would be a major bottleneck for the dense implementation.
+Since many of the extra-large datasets, such as the text corpora, knowledge graph embeddings (and, in general, most of the relational datasets), cyber network activity datasets, and many others, are highly sparse, having sparse decomposition support dramatically reduces the memory and computational requirements which otherwise would be a major bottleneck for the dense implementation.
 Despite the support for a sparse dataset for shared-memory in \textit{ALO-NMF} and \emph{genten} ~\cite{moon2020alo,phipps2019software} and for distributed memory in \textit{PLANC}~\cite{kannan2016high}, there is no specific solution aiming to address the bottlenecks due to extracted dense factors and their communications for large sparse datasets.
-Even though the largest sparse datasets may be few MBs in size, due to their extreme sparsity, decomposing such datasets would be challenging for most of the existing frameworks.
-Even for such a small non-zero valued size, the corresponding dense factors could easily explode and also require an expensive communication of dense intermediate terms.
-However, our batching framework provides a solution by accommodating larger intermediate dense factors, which has not been addressed previously.
+Even though the largest sparse datasets may be a few MBs in size, due to their extreme sparsity, decomposing such datasets would be challenging for most existing frameworks as the extracted factors are dense and very large.
+Even for such a small non-zero valued size, the corresponding dense factors could easily explode and require an expensive communication of dense intermediate terms.
+However, our batching framework provides a solution by accommodating larger intermediate-dense factors, which have not been addressed previously.